GorgonMeducer/Pico_Template/README.md

 # Known issue
 - Debugger support is not available for now.
 - elf2uf2 cannot convert axf file to uf2 [issue506](https://github.com/raspberrypi/pico-sdk/issues/506)
+- Current project doesn't include second stage boot so the generated image will not work properly.
+I am working on it.